 Over the years, the holy grail of Data Analytics was mainly restricted to a few niche businesses that owned proprietary business intelligence tools.
 Back in the day, data generation was complex, and so was its collection and curation.
 Then came the big data revolution propelled by hardware bloom.
 This gave rise to Data Analysis Tools.

 Data Analysis Tools went mainstream as insights allowed companies to gain a competitive advantage.
 Initially, companies that had superior Analytics with structured data differentiated themselves, but due to Machine Learning techniques, organizations that leverage insights from unstructured data are ahead of the pack.
 As a result, Data Analysis Tools are now integrating Artificial Intelligence for understanding natural language to provide in-depth insights in a flash.

-This article provides a comprehensive guide on the Data Analysis Tools in 2022.
+This article provides a comprehensive guide on the best Data Analysis Tools.
 It also gives a brief overview of Data Analysis and Types of Data Analysis and its benefits to any organization.
 Moreover, you will understand some of the critical factors to choose the best Data Analysis Tools for your use case.
 Read along about how you can leverage these tools for your organization.

 Table of Contents

 - What is Data Analysis?

 - Difference Between Data Analysis, Data Mining & Data Modeling